 Some of the most popular shoe brands such as New Balance, Saucony, or Stride Rite make shoes in medium, wide, and extra wide widths!
 But these shoe companies fail to address the needs of children with narrow feet.

-Please make sure that the shoes that your child is wearing are not too wide for his or her feet.
+Please make sure that the shoes that your child wears are not too wide for his or her feet.
 If the shoes are too wide, then you will make your child more prone to developing blisters, calluses, and corns, as well as foot and leg pain.

 Why will this happen?